We're improving the flow of traffic and making it easier to walk, cycle or take public transport along the A629.

 - Phase 2: Halifax Town Centre (Calderdale)

-- Phase 4: Cycling, walking and public transport interventions, such as new cycle routes, upgraded shelters and real time information
+- Phase 4: Cycling, walking and public transport interventions, such as new cycle routes, upgraded shelters and real time information is currently paused

 - Phase 5: Ainley Top into Huddersfield (Kirklees)